MaxAlyokhin/binary-synth/README.md

 BS under workload requires on average up to 7.1% CPU, in incognito mode 6%, Firefox 4.2%, but runs less stable.
 Also the browser's open console/DevTools increases CPU consumption per tab by 10%.
 It is recommended to use BS in incognito mode without any other open tabs except BS tabs for maximum efficiency.

+More interesting sound is obtained with several independent instances of BS in different tabs.
+Theoretically, it would be possible to implement several BS threads in one tab, but this is less optimal, because browsers limit the maximum CPU usage per tab (in Chrome it is 10% of CPU).
+Also, each tab has its own [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Event_loop).
+You can use `ctrl + tab number` to quickly switch between tabs.

 ## MIDI

 When the MIDI mode is enabled, the first available port and its first channel are automatically selected.
 Next, a `noteOn` signal is sent sequentially when reading, and a `noteOff` signal is sent after the `reading speed` time.
 In `continuous` mode, a `Pitch` signal is sent after each noteOn to hit the desired frequency.